 ..
-Off-Trail Scenic and Satisfying ..
+Off-Trail Scenic with Navigation Skills ..

 Starting at 2762 ft this off trail out-n-back route has 4 planned destinations

 2) Saddle #2 (3405 ft)

 3) Saddle #3 (3472 ft)